-But he is also wise enough not to grant everything we ask as soon as we ask.
+God is able and willing to answer our prayers.
+But he is also wise enough not to give everything we ask as soon as we ask.
 As James explained in the next verse, "When you ask, you do not receive, because you ask with wrong motives, that you may spend what you get on your pleasures."
 God doesn't give us things that aren't good for us.
 He doesn't want to hurt us, or to make us selfish brats.

-There is much more that could be said about how to pray, but the main thing is to keep praying.
+There is much that could be said about how to pray, but the main thing is to keep praying.
 The Lord's prayer asks for "our daily bread" - we look each day to God to supply our needs.
 That means we pray each day.
-We look to God each day.
 It becomes a habit in our Christian lives.
 It builds a relationship with God.

-The apostle Paul wrote, "In everything, by

-prayer and petition, with thanksgiving, present your requests to God" (Philippians 4:6).
+The apostle Paul wrote, "In everything, by prayer and petition, with thanksgiving, present your requests to God" (Philippians 4:6).